BTEC National Foundation Diploma in Uniformed Protective Services Level 3

 - Unit 10 - Skills for Outdoor Activities & the Uniformed Protective Services

-- Unit 17 - Understanding the Third Sector
+- Either/or Understanding the Third Sector or Responding to Emergency Incidents

 Plus Welsh Baccalaureate Skills Challenge in year 1